 How Our Family Did a Food Waste Audit

 We started by creating a simple chart to list the following notes about our food waste: Food Item, Quantity, and Where We Disposed It (compost bin, garbage disposal, trash can, etc..).
 I created a printable chart you can snag if you’re interested.
 Or you can always make your own as we did.
-They definitely don’t have to fancy.
+They definitely don’t have to be fancy.

 We clipped the piece of paper to a clipboard (just for ease of use) and set it on our counter right near the trash can and compost bin.
 It could also live on the fridge or a wall that’s easily accessible.